rzuberi/cell-SCT/journal.md

 - I started making a CNN just to get some model running but had some troubles with the image shapes.
 - The main priority right now is to make sure that the Cyclin A2 threshold and EdU threshold are better, add more data to get more training data, to get a working CNN pipeline (even if the accuracy is not good yet), to clean up the pipeline and to start making the presentation for Wednesday.

+### Friday 15/07/22
+- I looked at the EdU and Cyclin A2 thresholds and plotted them.
+I found that they were finding correct threshold values to separate the data as Helfrid was showing me in his plots.
+I sent these plots to Helfrid and Ivor on Slack, so they could tell me (especially Helfrid) if they are correct.
+- I cleaned up the pipeline by putting the functions in their own py file (ccc_function.py).
+I made a function to build the dataframe will all the data for multiple images to make a large dataframe.
+I added the first 50 images only as doing all the steps to get the data for all this took almost 10 minutes.
+At some point I will go and refactor it.
+I saved that data as a CSV file.
+I also got some stats on it for the cell cycle phase proportions and the G2/M grew to ~11% so that looks good, I also sent that to Helfrid and Ivor.
+I want to put that data into the Venn diagram and if there is no overlap into a pie chart to also show the ~4% of cells that are not labelled at all.
+I also need to display some of these cells, although I feel like that is less important.
+- I really need to update the GitHub README to reflect the state of the project as well as the classification agenda with what I have now.
+I also really need to make flowcharts.
+I feel like all of this will come Tuesday when I make the presentation for Wednesday afternoon.
+- I restarted making a CNN from a tutorial that Mae sent me and I am starting by making proper directories of training and testing data as the tutorial shows, it is not done yet.
+I'm hoping to have a model Monday to show Helfrid and Ivor some classification-model data.
+This will be continued Monday.

 ## TODOs
 - Classification parts of omero_setup notebook belong in their own notebook in the classification directory
 - Add in omero_setup a 'get_ground_truth' function that gets the gray_crops and the labels found with k-means.
 Maybe the gray_crops will be different because we'll be using a different marker to train the CNN on.